 What is an outer ear infection?

-An outer ear infection, also known as swimmer’s ear, is often caused by water that stays in your ears after swimming.
-The moist area promotes bacterial growth.
-You can also get swimmer’s ear by putting cotton swabs, fingers, or other objects in your ear.
+An outer ear infection, also known as ‘swimmer’s ear’, is most commonly caused by water or moisture that stays in the ear after swimming and promotes bacterial growth.
+It can also be caused by cotton swabs, fingers, or other objects in your ear.
 Outer ear infections are less commonly caused by a virus.